paulLieber98/verda/README.md

 # Verda - Sustainable Shopping Assistant

-A Chrome extension submission for the MCA Eagles' CodeNest 2025 Hackathon.

 ## About

 Verda helps you make sustainable shopping choices by analyzing clothing items on popular e-commerce sites (for now, only: Amazon, H&M, and Zara). --> provides real time sustainability evaluationscores and detailed insights+explanations about materials, manufacturing processes, etc...